MOZAMBIQUE

 - Towels x2 (one freshwater, one saltwater)

-- A set of old clothes to paint in
+- A set of old clothes to paint in that cover your knees, shoulders and chest

 - Jeans/full length trousers for when we go into town & teach at the schools

-- Large drinking canister
+- Large drinking canister, 1.5L minimum

 - soft backpack for daytime activities